A structure theorem for generalized-noncontextual ontological models: Preliminaries

-In summary, a quotiented operational theory satisfies the key properties of a GPT: being tomographic, representability in $\mathds{R}^d$ (for some $d$), convexity, and uniqueness of the deterministic effect.
-Henceforth, we will refer to the quotiented operational theory as {\em the GPT associated to the operational theory}.
+In summary, a quotiented operational theory satisfies the key properties of a GPT: being tomographic, representability of each system in $\mathds{R}^d$ (for some $d$), convexity, and uniqueness of the deterministic effect for each system.
+Henceforth, we will refer to the quotiented operational theory as {\em the GPT associated to the operational theory}, and we presume that every GPT can be achieved in this way.

 For example, quantum theory qua operational theory is the process theory whose processes are laboratory procedures (including contexts), while quantum theory qua GPT is the process theory whose processes are completely positive~\cite{NielsenAndChuang,Schmidcausal} trace-nonincreasing maps, whose states are density operators, and so on.
 When one quotients quantum theory qua operational theory, one obtains quantum theory qua GPT.